Kotlin/KEEP/notes/value-classes.md

 Now you can write `User { id = 123; name = "foo" }` to construct a class having all the flexibility in how its properties are initialized.

-This approach also works for immutable value classes that support mutable (`var`) properties if mutating functional type is used for the builder, but it would stretch their implementation strategy.
+This approach also works for immutable value classes that support copyable properties (`copy var`) if copying functional type is used for the builder, but it would stretch their implementation strategy.
 Business entities can have lots of fields and can get initialized from a different module.
 Altogether it will produce code with many temporary allocations that will be harder to eliminate after the fact.

 Additional downsides of this approach are: